Watchcat25/Watchcat25/README.md

 ---

 ## 🧭 About Me
-I am a Senior IT Specialist with expertise in spinning up virtual machines, administering SQL databases, and providing application and technical support.
+I am a Senior IT Specialist with expertise in spinning up virtual machines, administering SQL databases, and providing both technical and application support.
 I specialize in qualifying and validating cloud infrastructure to ensure compliance, security, and performance before migration.
-My experience spans AWS and Azure environments, PKI validation, Splunk dashboards, and hands-on networking.
+My experience spans AWS and Azure environments, PKI validation (Keyfactor), Splunk dashboards, and hands-on networking.

 **Quick highlights**
 - 🚀 Improved system performance by <b>~30%</b> using Splunk-driven analysis and query tuning